platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 Load up [http://localhost:3000/edit/1](http://localhost:3000/edit/1) in your browser to test out the edit quote page.

-Now we're going to add edit links to the quotes listing page.
-Let's start by creating a new component **`src/components/QuoteActionEdit.astro`**:
+Now we are going to add edit links to the quotes listing page.
+Let us start by creating a new component **`src/components/QuoteActionEdit.astro`**:

 ```astro